Deep learning modeling on the Project

 Was this helpful?

-In this example, we used a mathematical model to define features in a library of microscopy movies, which allowed us to define features for extraction by a pre-trained model (DeepLabv3).
+In this example, we used a mathematical model to define features in a library of microscopy movies, which allowed us to define features for .
 From this, we were able to create digital models of Bacillaria cells for further analysis.

 This mathematical model used five points on each cell to define a bounding box: